winstonchiong/decisionlabucsf.github.io/_pastsem/2019-12-04_culture-STEM-labs.md

 date: 2019-12-04
 ---

-The final seminar of the year ended with a works-in-progress by Dan Dohan.
+The final seminar of the year featured a works-in-progress by Dan Dohan.
 The group helped him brainstorm ideas for a grant he is interested in developing on cultures of responsible research in STEM laboratories.
 Our meeting began with an overview of social theories of culture, as explained by Lizardo and Strand in their [article](https://www.sciencedirect.com/science/article/pii/S0304422X09000606?via%3Dihub) {:target="_blank"}, “Skills, toolkits, contexts, and institutions: Clarifying the relationship between different approaches to cognition in cultural